Brian Lee (wrestler): World Wrestling Federation (1997–1998)

 In June 1997, Lee returned to the WWF as "Chainz", a member of the biker faction Disciples of Apocalypse (or DOA) along with leader Crush and his cousins, the Harris Brothers, who were renamed Skull and 8-Ball.
 The reason Crush formed this faction was to get revenge on his former faction The Nation of Domination, whose leader Faarooq fired him.
 Chainz had his debut match on the June 28, 1997, edition of Shotgun Saturday Night tag teaming with Crush and defeating The Headbangers.
 Afterwards, the foursome continued feuding with The Nation of Domination and also feuded Los Boricuas and The Truth Commission during the WWF's "Gang Warz" storyline.
-Crush left the company at the end of November 1997 in protest of the Montreal Screwjob and believing he'd be better off in WCW, as they were winning the Monday Night Wars.
+Crush left the company at the end of November 1997 in protest of the Montreal Screwjob and believing he'd be better off in WCW, as they were winning the Monday Night War.
 After Crush left, Chainz became the new leader of the DOA.
 Then the faction would go onto feuding with D-Generation X and LOD 2000.
 Chainz remained in the WWF until the summer of 1998.
 His last match in the company was on June 15, 1998, on an episode of Raw is War, which was a loss to Val Venis.
 After this match he was released from the company once again.